Back to jobs

 What this role is not

-This is a hands-on technical role building product features that ship to users, embedded within a research team.
-While you'll provide technical guidance and help set direction, this role doesn't involve people management or traditional team leadership responsibilities.
-If you're looking to transition into engineering management or lead a large team, this likely isn't the right fit.
+This is a hands-on technical role building product features, embedded within a research team.
+You'll provide technical guidance and help set direction, but this role doesn't involve people management off the bat.
+If you're looking to immediately transition into engineering management or lead a large team, this likely isn't the right fit.

 The expected base compensation for this position is below.
 Our total compensation package for full-time employees includes equity, benefits, and may include incentive compensation.